nzlosh/err-stackstorm/README.md

 ## Installation <a name="Installation"></a>
 Installation of the err-stackstorm plugin can be performed from within a running Errbot instance.
 Ensure Errbot is up and running before attempting to install the plugin.
 See the Errbot installation documentation here https://github.com/errbotio/errbot for instructions on how to setup Errbot on your chat back-end.
 These instructions assume a running instance of StackStorm is already in place.
 See the official [StackStorm documentation](https://docs.stackstorm.com/install/index.html) for details.

  1. Install Errbot on the target system using standard package manager or Errbot installation method.
  1. Configure Errbot, see the [Configuration](#Configuration) section for help.
  1. Enable Errbot's internal web server, see the [Webhook](#Webhook) section for help.
  1. Install ChatOps pack on StackStorm, see the [ChatOps Pack](#ChatOpsPack) section for help.
  1. Connect to your chat back-end and starting interacting with your StackStorm/Errbot instance.

-The below command will install the plugin.
+After completing the above steps, issue The below command will install the plugin.

- 1. Configure Errbot to install plugin dependencies by adding the below line to the `config.py` file.
+ 1. Confirm Errbot is configured to install plugin dependencies.
+The below line should be present in `config.py`, if it is not add it.
     ```
     AUTOINSTALL_DEPS = True
     ```